aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_02_RungeKutta.md

 ## Exercises

-**Exercise 1.** Prove that the two stage Runge-Kutta scheme is not fourth-order accurate for one time step.
+**Exercise 1.** Prove analytically that the two stage Runge-Kutta scheme is not fourth-order accurate for one time step.

 **Exercise 2.** For the problem of a body in free fall, compare the solution obtained with the two stage Runge-Kutta scheme to the exact solution.
 Check that the method is second order for a finite time interval.